 In Honduras, we aim to ensure that children and youth have access to education and safe schools.
 Our teams:

-- Strengthen the capabilities local communities, an important step towards safeguarding their rights.
+- strengthen the capabilities of local communities, an important step towards safeguarding their rights

 Information, counselling and legal assistance (ICLA)